jaredpar/jaredpar.github.io/_posts/2009-04-06-immutable-vs-mutable-collection-performance.md

 layout: post
 ---
 One argument I commonly hear against immutable collections is they are slow.
-I???ve held the opposite belief for some time but shamefully had yet to look at actual numbers on the CLR.??
-Tonight I decided to change that by benchmarking one of [my immutable collections](http://code.msdn.com/BclExtras) against a mutable collection in the BCL.??
+I've held the opposite belief for some time but shamefully had yet to look at actual numbers on the CLR.
+Tonight I decided to change that by benchmarking one of [my immutable collections](http://code.msdn.com/BclExtras) against a mutable collection in the BCL.
 The goal is not to decide the overall best collection but instead to get a sense of how they perform relative to each other in certain scenarios.

-For the immutable version, I chose to use ImmutableCollection.??
-This class is a slight variation of Eric Lippert???s [Double Ended Queue](http://blogs.msdn.com/ericlippert/archive/2008/02/12/immutability-in-c -part-eleven-a-working-double-ended-queue.aspx) implementation.??
+For the immutable version, I chose to use ImmutableCollection.
+This class is a slight variation of Eric Lippert's [Double Ended Queue](http://blogs.msdn.com/ericlippert/archive/2008/02/12/immutability-in-c -part-eleven-a-working-double-ended-queue.aspx) implementation.
 The core algorithm is the same but the style was changed to be more inline with other immutable collections I own.
 For the mutable class I chose to use the ever popular [List<T>](http://msdn.microsoft.com/en-us/library/6sh2ey19.aspx)